 With the right planning and a more open, curious and nonjudgmental approach to young professionals, employers might also find out something new.
 Millennials - we’re the best.
 Or at least we want to be.

 Posted by Ashley Wicklund- 06 March, 2017

-Ashley Wicklund is a marketer-of-all-trades at Whil.
+Ashley Wicklund is a former Marketing Professional at Whil.
 San Francisco is just the latest stop on her quest to explore this beautiful world with her dog, Duke.
 Popcorn, Old Bay, Old Bay on popcorn and Christmas trees are a few of her favorite things.